ainfanzon/MariaDB_examples/maxscl/failover/README.md

 <ins>Test Replication</ins>

 To test replication is working properly.
 On the __master__ node create a database to validate replication is working.
-The screen executing the watch command shows all the servers are synchronized.
+The screen executing the watch command shows all GTIDs are synchronized after exexuting the first transaction.

 __COMMANDS:__